 Demand for synthetic stones in jewelry has witnessed a tremendous upsurge over the past few years.
 Increasing awareness regarding fashion, particularly in terms of adorned accessories, has resulted in driving the growth of the segment.
-Availability of relatively low-cost jewelry with stones has resulted in changing consumer purchasing choice from natural ones to their synthetically manufactured ones.
+Availability of relatively low-cost jewelry with stones has resulted in changing consumer purchasing choice from natural to their synthetically manufactured.

 Segmentation by Region

 • North America

 • Rest of the World (RoW)

 Asia Pacific was the largest market accounting for 48% of the share in 2016 and is likely to witness the fastest growth over the next few years as a result of the evolution of the manufacturing sector in the region.
 Besides manufacturing and exporting, the region has had exhibited patterns of an enormous domestic demand due to the development of infrastructure.
 These factors are to play a major role in driving the growth of the industry in the region over the next few years.